Linda Kurtos, Director of Sustainability

 Kate is a senior majoring in IT Management with minors in Sustainability and Theology.
 Originally from San Francisco, Kate has always been surrounded by sustainability-conscious people.
 Her passion for sustainability stems from her love of nature and hiking in Northern California and a desire to preserve the earth through stewardship.
 Kate is interested in the ways business, sustainability, and theology intersect, and strives to integrate her three interest areas through her work in the Office.
 She is an active member of GreeND and is currently conducting research about geothermal energy systems on college campuses.
 When outside of the office (and when not hiking), Kate enjoys traveling, playing piano, biking, kayaking, and scuba diving.

-Max is a sophomore from Oregon studying Civil Engineering.
+Max is a junior from Portland, Oregon studying Civil Engineering.
 His interest in campus sustainability began while working in the dining hall, where he witnessed the large amount of food waste produced by the student body.
 As an intern with the Office since 2013, he has led volunteers in the football tailgating lots during the Game Day Recycling Challenge, and he has tracked campus recycling and conducted waste audits for the RecycleMania competition, which tracks over 600 University’s recycling rates over an eight week period.
 Having returned from his fall semester abroad in Australia, he will resume work on RecyleMania and campus recycling efforts this spring.
 He looks forward to the implementation of a composting system on campus and an increased awareness of recycling at Notre Dame.